 Don’t think you have nothing to hide, either.
 Think of every embarrassing incognito hypochondriac search on WebMD, every silly question you’ve typed into Google, every piece of adult content you’ve watched on your phone in incognito mode — are you really comfortable with a company having this data if you are not comfortable enough having a record of it on your device?
 Even if we assume no malicious intent on Xiaomi’s side, data breaches are common, and sensitive information could end up anywhere.

 I also take issue with Xiaomi essentially saying that they are doing what everyone else does.
 It’s a poor excuse and textbook example of whataboutism.
-Companies have a vested interest in establishing a lower status quo for privacy so they can harvest more precious data from consumers.
-With no consequences for their actions, the more we’re likely to see more invasive data collection in the future.
+Companies have a vested interest in establishing a lower status quo for privacy to harvest more precious data from consumers.
+With no consequences for their actions, we’re likely to see even more invasive data collection in the future.

 Is selling your privacy worth it just for a discounted product?